amro-kamal/Machine-Learning-From-Scratch/Neural Networks From Scratch/Simple CNN models lib from scratch/READEME.md

 You use the lib to to train any of these models on your custom data using few lines of code

-First prepare your pytirch dataloader
+First prepare your data using pytorch dataloader.
+Here will I use cifar10 dataset from torchvision
  ```python
 import troch.nn as nn
 from torchvision.datasets import CIFAR10